Tuesday, 14 March 2017

-Laminate flooring is relatively new flooring technology where synthetic material is made in such a way as to imitate hardwood floors.
+It is a relatively new flooring technology where synthetic material is made in such a way as to imitate hardwood floors.
 This synthetic material can also imitate natural stone or even ceramic tiles, so laminate is rather versatile.

 Laminate floors consist of four layers.
 The top layer is known as the wear layer.
-This is the layer that protects the rest of the floor from stains and fading.
+This is the layer that protects the rest it.
 It is the layer that keeps your floors at their ultimate best, forever glowing and shining, so that regardless of spills and other dirt, they do not get corroded too fast.

-The second layer is known as the design layer.
+The second layer is known as the pattern layer.
 It is the catch in laminate flooring, because this is where the entire design of the floor is placed.
-This means that the photographic image of wood and ceramic or whatever other floor you wish to imitate is contained here.
 Can invention get any better?

 In recent years, laminate flooring has been growing in popularity for many reasons, and pet owners have reason to smile because of this kind of floors.
 As with all things however, there are also cons of installing laminate floors in your home.
-All in all, laminate flooring is a great option for pet owners for reasons to be discussed in consecutive paragraphs.
+All in all, lamination a great option for pet owners for reasons to be discussed in consecutive paragraphs.

 How good are laminate floors for pets?